 MFA in Studio Art

 Studio art graduate students can specialize in painting, drawing, printmaking, sculpture, multimedia, or installation.
 The program gives students an opportunity to hone their craft and prepare for exhibiting work.
 All graduate students exhibit work in the Katzen Arts Center and many graduates begin formally exhibiting outside the university while completing the MFA program.
-Numerous students’ exhibit works at prestigious venues within two years of graduation, including the Hirshhorn Museum and the Corcoran Gallery of Art.
+Numerous students’ exhibit works at prestigious venues within two years of graduation, including the Hirshhorn Museum.

 The Katzen Arts Center houses the Department of Art and each MFA student is provided with their own private studio with 24 hour year-round access.
 The 130,000 square foot center includes the American University Museum, the sculpture garden, multimedia studio labs, frame building and printmaking workshops, a ceramics studio, and a sculpture suite.